Ayesha-Imr/gdg-rag/README.md

 ### 6. Access the App

 After running the command, Streamlit will provide a local URL.
-Open the URL in your browser to start using Study Space.
+Open the URL in your browser to start using the app.

 ---